Hadoop data lake: is it the end?

 Performance is the primary reason for running Vector in Hadoop because multiple cluster nodes can parallelize operations such as SQL queries.
 Many businesses have evolved their Hadoop big data environments into data lakes for storing semi-structured data sets such as web activity log files and IoT data.
 Vector lets you scale out Hadoop SQL performance by as much as 100X compared to Apache Impala.
 The performance benefit is not just for queries.
 You can also gain the benefit of zero-penalty, real-time data updates.
 Some traditional Hadoop analytic databases make you sacrifice data consistency for performance.
 Vector for Hadoop processes real-time data updates without any associated performance penalty, ensuring that an organization’s analytic insight is always current, using the freshest data available.

 Newer data lakes start life in the cloud.
-The Avalanche Cloud Data Platform provides the perfect complement to cloud-based data lakes by executing data analytics wherever your data lake exists.
+The Actian Cloud Data Platform provides the perfect complement to cloud-based data lakes by executing data analytics wherever your data lake exists.

 Key reasons to consider Actian in Hadoop environments